Connecshaun/Lighthouse-Web-Notes/README.md

 ## Summary

-This repository contains all of the notes taken by me for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Shaun](https://github.com/Connecshaun) me for the [Lighthouse Labs] (https://www.lighthouselabs.ca/) Web Development Bootcamp.